-Our six chapters—three sororities and three fraternities—come together to form one strong community of some of the most effective leaders, highest achieving students, passionate community activists and best friends you'll meet.
+Our six chapters—three sororities and three fraternities—come together to form one strong community of some of the most effective leaders, highest achieving students, passionate community activists and best friends you'll ever meet.

 Benefits of Going Greek